SimpleHomelab/Deployrr-Docs/README.md

 ## Contributing

-We welcome contributions to improve the documentation.
+Contributions to improve the documentation are welcome.
 To contribute:

 1. Fork the repository
 2. Create a new branch for your changes
-3. Make your changes following our documentation guidelines
+3. Make your changes following the documentation guidelines
 4. Submit a pull request

 ### Documentation Guidelines